Quotes from "Journeys Out of the Body", by Robert Monroe

 Chapter 7, page 50:

-One of the principal examples came one night when I rolled out of the physical, and before I could release from the second body, an overwhelming drive for sexual union rose in me.
+One of the principal examples came one night when I rolled out of the physical, and before I could release from the second body (the etheric double), an overwhelming drive for sexual union rose in me.
 I was about to employ my usual not-now-but-later cooling technique when I moved away sharply with a sudden shift.
 The movement was fast and short.
 When I was able to perceive, I found I was standing a few feet away from an enormous pile of writhing forms.
 It reached up, slanting back as high as I could see.
 In each direction, right and left, it swept off into the distance.
 It reminded me of nothing so much as the interweaving of huge fishing worms in the bottom of a can after being left there overnight.
 The motion was continuous, thousands upon thousands, each wet slippery form wiggling in and out among the others in the pile, searching, trying to do something . . . but never achieving satisfaction.

 Three perceptive shocks hit me simultaneously.
 The forms were not worms, they were human!
 Second, the incredible, staggering radiation of sexuality, both male and female, that emanated from the seething mass.
 Third, they all were physically dead.
 I wanted to turn and run, but some other part of me held me in place.
 I finally calmed down enough to become analytical.
 Did I want to join in?
 My whole being shuddered in rejection.
 No vestige remained of the sexual drive I found so important moments before.
 I had the strong percept that it would come again, but never where it would control wholly what I thought or did.